Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Fixed - The style and behavior of the record button on the dual capture controls was broken.
     Fixed - The timecode format shown a wrong value when the fractional part rounded up to 100 hundredth of a second.
     Fixed - The heuristic to load videos or cameras into existing screens was not consistent.
-    Fixed - In the IDS configuration dialog, auto-gain and auto-exposure were disabled.
+    Fixed - In the IDS configuration dialog, auto-gain and auto-exposure were always disabled.
     Fixed - The aspect ratio of thumbnails for key images was wrong.
     Fixed - The coordinates of points and circle was wrong when the coordinate system itself was tracked.
+    Fixed - Dual export was broken when the total image width was not a multiple of 4.
     Removed - Capture: Removed delay compositing framework (e.g: quadrants).
     Removed - Capture: Ability to record live changes in delay value.
 The delay is fixed at the start of the recording.
-    Removed - Replaced capture history sessions by a simpler list of last captured files.
+    Removed - Replaced capture history sessions by a simple list of the last captured files.

 0.8.27 - October 2018.